Lucy Fleming: Career

 Fleming is perhaps best known for her role as Jenny Richards in the BBC post-apocalyptic drama series Survivors, which originally aired from 1975 to 1977.
 Jenny is the only character to appear in both the first and last episodes of the show.

 Her numerous credits in other British television series include The Avengers, Lydia Bennet in BBC's 1967 Pride and Prejudice series, Maud Ruthyn on the Season 4 episode "Uncle Silas" of the anthology series Mystery and Imagination, Smiley's People, Mr. Bean, the regular role of Jo in Cold Warrior, the first Helen Wycliffe in Wycliffe, A Dance to the Music of Time, Heartbeat, Rosemary & Thyme and Kingdom.
-Between 2016 and 2017, she appeared on the long running radio soap opera The Archers as Miranda, who entered the series as the wife of minor tycoon Justin Elliot but subsequently reached a divorce settlement following his affair with Lilian Bellamy.
-She returned the role in 2024 as a love interest for Brian Aldridge, to ex-husband Justin's considerable chagrin.
+Between 2016 and 2017, and again since 2024, she has appeared on the long-running radio soap opera The Archers as Miranda Elliott, who entered the series as the wife of minor tycoon Justin but subsequently reached a divorce settlement following his affair with Lilian Bellamy.
+She returned to the role as a love interest for Brian Aldridge, to ex-husband Justin's considerable chagrin.
 Justin is played by Simon Williams, her real-life husband.